meanindra/docs/src/navigate-pop/tiling-stacking-windows.md

 ![Select Exempted App](/images/tiling-stacking-windows/select-exempted-app.png)

 4. Choose to create an exception for all windows belonging to an application, or only the currently selected window.
-In this example only the current Terminal window will be selected for exemption.
+In this example, only the current Terminal window will be selected for exemption.

 ![Current Window Only](/images/tiling-stacking-windows/current-window-only.png)

-5. The shell window can now be dragged around freely.
+5. The Terminal window can now be dragged around freely.

 ![Drag Shell Freely](/images/tiling-stacking-windows/drag-shell-freely.png)

 ## Stacking Windows

-Stacking is an additional Auto Tiling feature enabling multiple windows to fit on a small screen.
+Stacking is an additional Auto Tiling feature enabling multiple windows to occupy the same screen space.

-1. While in Tiling mode, select a window and press SUPER + S. Make additional windows stackable by selecting them and press SUPER + S. Stackable windows are designated with a yellow bar at the top.
+1. While Auto Tiling is enabled, select a window and press `SUPER` + `S` to create a stack.
+Stacks have a yellow list of windows at the top.

 ![Enable Stacking](/images/tiling-stacking-windows/enable-stacking.png)

-2. Press SUPER + Enter to highlight a window to merge into a stack.
+2. Select a separate window and press `SUPER` + `Enter` to enter adjustment mode.
 The window to be merged is designated by a yellow highlight across the entire window.

 ![Highlight for Stacking](/images/tiling-stacking-windows/highlight-for-stacking.png)

-3. Use the arrow keys to move the window into another application window for stacking.
+3. Use the `🠐` `🠑` `🠒` `🠓` keys to move the window into the stack.

 ![Use Arrow Keys](/images/tiling-stacking-windows/use-arrow-keys.png)

-4. Launching additional applications while a stack is selected will automatically add that application to the stack.
+4. Launching additional applications while a window within a stack is selected will automatically add that application to the same stack.

 ![Launch Additional App](/images/tiling-stacking-windows/launch-additional-app.png)

-5. Use SUPER + left and right arrow keys to navigate between windows in the stack.
+5. Use `SUPER` + `🠐` `🠑` `🠒` `🠓` keys to navigate between windows in the stack.

 ![Navigate Stacked Windows](/images/tiling-stacking-windows/navigate-stacked-windows.png)

-6. To remove a window from a stack, press SUPER + Enter and use arrow keys to position the window outside of the stack.
+6. To remove a window from a stack, press `SUPER` + `Enter` and use `🠐` `🠑` `🠒` `🠓` keys to position the window outside of the stack.

 ![Remove from Stack](/images/tiling-stacking-windows/remove-from-stack.png)